amethyst-php/amethyst/docs/packages.md

 ## Address
 [![Build Status](https://travis-ci.org/railken/amethyst-address.svg?branch=master)](https://travis-ci.org/railken/amethyst-address)

-The address for the shipment order, the address for your customer office, the address used in the invoice.
+The address used in a shipment order, the address for the customer office, the address used in the invoice.

 [View source](https://github.com/railken/amethyst-address)